minetest/minetest/README.md

-    SPATIAL_LIBRARY                 - Only when building with LibSpatial; path to libspatialindex_c.so/spatialindex-32.lib LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located LUA_LIBRARY                     - Only if you want to use LuaJIT; path to libluajit.a/libluajit.so MINGWM10_DLL                    - Only if compiling with MinGW; path to mingwm10.dll OGG_DLL                         - Only if building with sound on Windows; path to libogg.dll OGG_INCLUDE_DIR                 - Only if building with sound; directory that contains an ogg directory which contains ogg.h
+    SPATIAL_LIBRARY                 - Only when building with LibSpatial; path to libspatialindex_c.so/spatialindex-32.lib LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located LUA_LIBRARY                     - Only if you want to use LuaJIT; path to libluajit.a/libluajit.so OGG_DLL                         - Only if building with sound on Windows; path to libogg.dll OGG_INCLUDE_DIR                 - Only if building with sound; directory that contains an ogg directory which contains ogg.h
     OGG_LIBRARY                     - Only if building with sound; path to libogg.a/libogg.so/libogg.dll.a